mahmoud2617/HTTP-the-definitive-guide/book_chapters/chapter_1/Overview_of_HTTP.md

 - Telnet looks up the host-name and opens a connection to the _localhost_, which is listening on port 8080.
 The three lines after the command are output from Telnet, telling us it has established a connection.
 - We then type in our basic request command, “_GET /content.html HTTP/1.1_”, and send a Host header providing the original host-name "_localhost_", followed by a blank line, asking the server to GET us the resource “_/content.html_” from the server "_localhost_".
 After that, the server responds with a response line, several response headers, a blank line, and finally the body of the HTML document.

 ---
+---

-## Architectural Components of the Web:
+## Architectural Components of the Web

 we’ve focused on how two web applications (web browsers and web servers) send messages back and forth to implement basic transactions.
 There are many other web applications that you interact with on the Internet.
 In this section, we’ll outline several other important applications, _including_:
 - __Proxies__